 But don’t worry, we’ve got your back.
 In this guide, we’ll break down 5 foolproof ways to horizontally center any element in HTML and CSS.
 Whether you’re a coding newbie or a seasoned developer, you’ll walk away with the tools to center anything like a pro.
 Let’s dive in!

-Method 1: Using text-align: center
+Method 1: Using text-align: center (For Inline Elements)

-If you’re centering text or inline elements (like a <span>
+If you’re centering text or inline elements (like a <span> or an image), this method is your best friend.

 HTML: